risingwavelabs/risingwave/docs/developer-guide.md

 - Kafka: Enable this component if you want to create a streaming source from a Kafka topic.
 - Jaeger: Use this component for tracing.

 To manually add those components into the cluster, you will need to configure RiseDev to download them first.
 For example,

 ```shell
 ./risedev configure enable prometheus-and-grafana # enable Prometheus and Grafana
 ./risedev configure enable minio                  # enable MinIO
 ```

-After that, you can modify `risedev.yml` to reconfigure the cluster.
+**Note**: Enabling a component with the `./risedev configure enable` command will only download the component to your environment.
+To allow it to function, you must revise the corresponding configuration setting in `risedev.yml` and restart the dev cluster.

 For example, you can modify the default section to:

 ```yaml
   default: